asjadnaqvi/DiD/README.md

 # Stata packages

-Some package paths have been split across lines to keep table formatting intact.
+Some package paths have been split across lines but adding spaces to keep table formatting intact.
 Just make sure they are in one line when copying them in the Stata window or dofile.

 | Name | Installation |  Package by | Reference paper |
 | --- | --- | --- |   --- |